RedEminence/CZKExchangeRates-mediawiki-extension/README.md

 # CzkExchangeRates MediaWiki Extension

-An extension that adds a special page to mediawiki with currency exchange rates for USD/CZK, EUR/CZK, GBP/CZK pairs.
+A MediaWiki extension that adds a special page with currency exchange rates for USD/CZK, EUR/CZK, GBP/CZK pairs.
 This information refreshes every 60 seconds and is provided by the [Currencyscoop](https://currencyscoop.com/) API.

 ## Installation